 Have a backup plan (or two)

 If something doesn't work twice in a row, calmly move on

 If you do miss a video, etc., explain what the point of that part of your presentation would have been

 You’re not Lady Gaga.
 Don’t wear a meat dress.
 Dress professionally.
 I tell my students to think about their audience and dress one notch more formally than them.
 A safe bet is to dress as if you're going to a job interview--that will lend credibility to your presentation.
 You can't foresee all issues, but you can usually control what you wear.
 Usually.

 As an undergraduate, I once presented a paper at a conference, and several of my colleagues and friends came to watch in the audience.
 I walked up to the podium, gave my presentation, and walked back to my seat.
 I thought it went great!
 Until we walked out of the room and I felt a draft.

-I was wearing a long fitted skirt that had a seam up the back, and unbeknownst to me, the seam had split open almost all the way up the back!
+I was wearing a long fitted skirt that had a seam up the back, and unbeknownst to me, the seam had split open almost all the way up the back, showing my underwear!
 It turns out my presentation was much more revealing than I'd meant it to be.
 It was like living that nightmare where you show up to school in your underwear!
 And no one told me about it until after the conference session!
 Avoid wardrobe malfunctions like mine by choosing professional clothes and practice giving your presentation in them so you can find out at home rather than in front of a crowd that your outfit has a weak seam.